 To extract the service time pattern from the demand data, we choose the unit time as minute.
-Taking k = 12000 as an example, Fig.13 show the distributions of service time given different number of depots: 1,2,3,4,8,16 depots, in the 12pm-6pm time slot on March 5th in 2014.
+Taking k = 12000 as an example, Fig.10 show the distributions of service time given different number of depots: 2 and 4 depots, in the 12pm-6pm time slot on March 5th in 2014.
 The x-axis represents the service time and the y-axis is the percentage of demands.
-The black dots are from the raw demand data, which cannot be fitted by
+The distribution of the service time from the trip demands data cannot be fitted by a simple distribution.
+Hence, the service pattern follows a general distribution, denoted as G in queueing theory.
+The average service times with different number of depots are listed in Table 3.